xuy50/ecgr5106-hw6/README.md

   - **Embedding Dimension:** 256 and 512
   - **Transformer Layers:** 4 and 8
   - **Attention Heads:** 2 and 4
-  The MLP hidden dimension in each transformer block is set to four times the embedding dimension (e.g., 1024 for an embedding dimension of 256).
+  The MLP hidden dimension in each transformer block is set to either two or four times the embedding dimension (e.g., 1024 when embed_dim = 256).

 - **Training Setup:**
   Both the ResNet‑18 baseline and ViT models are trained on CIFAR‑100 using similar hyperparameters: